 - How to get to Puerto Madryn

 - Best things to do in Puerto Madryn

 - Where to stay in Puerto Madryn

 As an argentinian, I believe Puerto Madryn is one of the most beautiful places in my country and I want every traveler to experience it.
 It’s a unique destination for nature lovers as depending on the time of the year you travel you can get to see different animals like penguins, whales, dolphins, sea lions, guanacos and different kinds of birds.
 The city itself has a lot of charm and the connection to the ocean allows you to enjoy many activities on the beach.

-Puerto Madryn is a gem in Patagonia Argentina, a region located in the south of the country.
-Patagonia includes the provinces of Neuquén, Chubut, Río Negro and Tierra del Fuego.
+Puerto Madryn is located in the eastern shore of Chubut province in Patagonia.
+Patagonia is a region in the south of Argentina which includes the provinces of Neuquén, Chubut, Río Negro and Tierra del Fuego.

 How to get to Puerto Madryn

 You can also get to Puerto Madryn by bus from almost any argentinian city.
 This is probably the cheapest option to get there.

-Things to do in Puerto Madryn:
+Best things to do in Puerto Madryn: